TonyMSc/rl_second_project/report.md

 # Plot of Rewards from Experiments
 Results from the experiments are as follows: \
 # Analysis of results
+It was a surprise that the 20-arm model trained much faster than the one arm model.
+However, if you look at it from a perspective of an ensemble method, then the more agents’ experiences to learn from the faster the neural net would learn and converge.

+This problem seemed very sensitive to changes in hyperparameters.
+Lowering the learning rate and adding batch normalization improved performance.
+When first training the model, it was difficult to get an average reward over 1.
+After changing some hyperparameters and experimenting with different combinations of layers and nodes, training improved (but was very slow).

 # Ideas for Future Work